OpenTranslationBible/open-bible/en-GB/11.1 Kings/md/1-kings-08.md

 ## 1 Kings 8:34

-then hear in heaven, and forgive the sin of Your people Israel,
+then hear in heaven, forgive the sin of Your people Israel,
-and bring them back to the land which You gave to their fathers.
+and restore them to the land which You gave to their fathers.

 ---

 ## 1 Kings 8:35

-When the heavens are shut up and there is no rain
+When the skies are closed and there is no rain
 because they have sinned against You,
 and they pray toward this place and confess Your name
 and turn from their sin when You afflict them,